porsche-design-system/porsche-design-system/packages/storefront/src/pages/partials/component-chunk-links.md

 Project integration differs based on the project setup.
 The following showcases the most common ways.

-**Note:** Make sure to preload only components chunks which are really needed initially!
+**Note:** Make sure to preload only component chunks which are really needed initially!

 <PartialDocs name="getComponentChunkLinks" :params="params" location="head"></PartialDocs>